 The Stormwater Interactive Model is an educational model of an urban catchment that demonstrates the impact of stormwater on our rivers, creeks and bays.
 Materials representing common pollutants are placed onto the scale model and a rainstorm is simulated.
 The water flows over the landscape, picking up pollutants along the way, washing them into our rivers and creeks and eventually into our bay.

-Students take a short walk with our educators to learn about aspects of the wetlands, including:
+Students take a short walk to observe the wetlands more closely.
+There is an option to book a guided walk where students learn about aspects of the wetlands, including:

 - senses of the wetlands (primary)